kata-containers/kata-containers/design/architecture.md

   `containerID` and `execID`.
 The `containerID` and `execID` are used to identify the true container process that the shim process will be shadowing or representing.
-- Forwards the standard input stream from the container process reaper into `kata-proxy` using grpc `WriteStdin` gRPC API.
+- Forwards the standard input stream from the container process reaper into `kata-proxy` using gRPC `WriteStdin` gRPC API.
 - Reads the standard output/error from the container process.
 - Forwards signals it receives from the container process reaper to `kata-proxy` using `SignalProcessRequest` API.
-- Monitors terminal changes and forwards them to `kata-proxy` using grpc `TtyWinResize` API.
+- Monitors terminal changes and forwards them to `kata-proxy` using gRPC `TtyWinResize` API.